ngngardner/resume/typst/resume/main.typ

 )

 #resume-item[
-  - Constructed a Go retail microservice for selling lottery tickets to corner a percentage of the global lottery market
+  - Co-developed a production-bound retail microservice in Go to enable lottery ticket sales at self-checkout (SCO) kiosks, integrating with lottery provider APIs and physical receipt printers.
-  - Improved developer productivity by automatically generating decorators for business logic with commonly used features such as logging, validation, caching, and tracing
+  - Improved developer productivity by creating a template-based tool to auto-generate Go decorators for tracing and logging, substantially reducing boilerplate code.
-  - Submitted a machine learning based invention to reduce self-checkout transaction times and costs
+  - Contributed to a patent-pending system for a Paperless Lottery service, allowing users to digitize and track physical tickets via a mobile application.
 ]

 #resume-entry(